Aksonik/msd/README.md

 Output data are in the same units as input data, e.g. if time and coordinates are in *ns* and *A* the MSD and time are in *A<sup>2</sup>* and *ns*.

+The work was done at the Michigan State University.